What do Tasmanian devils look like?

 Can Tasmanian devils climb?

-All devils can climb.
-Young Tasmanian devils climb very well, larger devils not as well, but they are very persistent.
-They have good gripping ability with their front paws even though they do not have retractable claws like cats.
+All devils can climb to some degree.
+Young Tasmanian devils climb very well, but his decreases with age so that adult devils do not climb particularly well, but they are very persistent.
+They have good gripping ability with their front claws and paws even though they do not have retractable claws like cats.
 They use their large footpads on the hind legs as contact grips and friction pads.
-They climb in three different ways: “spiderman” - climbing using legs, tail and chin in thick scrub; “chiming” - like a person climbing a pole; or like a possum with just the claws doing the gripping.
+They climb in three different ways: scrambling/climbing using legs, tail and chin for example, through scrub and up rocks; gripping with limbs around an object, like a person climbing a pole; or like a possum with just the claws doing the gripping.

 Can Tasmanian devils swim?

-Tasmanian devils are also very good swimmers, however if they have young in the pouch they avoid swimming for more than very short distances.
-Tasmanian devils actually love water and will wade and splash about, even sitting or lying down in it to stay cool.
-They will often dabble in water with their front paws, somewhat in the manner of racoons.
-Tasmanian devils will sometimes store food in water and can even take a breath and “duck dive”.
+Tasmanian devils are capable of swimming but do so very low in the water, with only their head exposed.
+However, if they have young in the pouch, they avoid swimming for more than very short distances.
+Tasmanian devils love water and will wade and splash about, even sitting or lying down in it to stay cool.
+They will often dabble in water with their front paws.

 How fast can Tasmanian devils run?